mweiberg-fsu/coaps-python/README.md

     - To test: Open a .py file, type a comment or function signature, and Copilot will suggest code—press Tab to accept.

 ## PyCharm
+PyCharm provides an excellent IDE for managing large projects, as well as integrating Notebooks and scripts.

+### Part 1: Install PyCharm
 1. PyCharm download location can be launched from Anaconda

 ![PyCharm Anaconda Install](https://i.imgur.com/9QCBFwH.png)